karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Add your own .editorconfig file**

 You should include an ``.editorconfig`` file in all your .NET templates.
-It will enable you to uphold a consistent coding style across all your applications.
-(The same thing can be said if you have build any custom Roslyn Analyzer).
+It will enable you to maintain a consistent coding style across all your applications.
+(The same principle applies if you have built any custom Roslyn Analyzer.).

-Nothing more to say in here.
+Nothing more to say here.

 # **Prefer controller-based APIs over minimal APIs**